mannheim-network/spacex-script/docs/miner.md

 Enter the contents of the Miner's backup file into the terminal, you can follow this: copy the contents of the Miner's backup file generated when the account is created, copy it to the terminal, and enter.

-> Note 1: The account of Spacex mainnet starting with the letter 'c'.
-For example, the value of "address" in the above picture is `cTJFUK...` which is a Spacex mainnet account.
+> Note 1: The account of Mannheim Network Rubik starting with the letter 'r'.
+For example, the value of "address" in the above picture is `r7H5Wbf...` which is a Mannheim testnet account.

 > Note 2: This backup file and its content is the credential of your account, it is very important, please do not disclose or lose it.